kstenerud/concise-encoding/cte-specification.md

 Illegal encodings must not be used, as they may cause problems or even API violations in certain languages.
 A parser may discard illegal encodings, or may even abort processing.

+ * Numeric values must be representable in their respective binary formats (integer, binary float, decimal float).
  * Times must be valid.
 For example: hour 30, while technically encodable, is not allowed.
  * Map keys must not be container types or the `empty` type.
  * Maps must not contain duplicate keys (this includes mathematically equivalent numeric keys).
  * Upper case text is not allowed, except as described in section `Letter Case`.
  * Whitespace must only occur as described in section `Whitespace`.